-The Lake Tuz, which is located in the central part of the Anatolian Plateau, is the only natural property on the Tentative List.
+The Lake Tuz, which is located in the central part of the Anatolian Plateau, is one of the three natural properties on the Tentative List.
 Lake Tuz is mainly fed by underground water and is the second largest lake in Turkey after Lake Van.
 It is one of the saltiest lakes of the world.
 This feature brings an economic value that 70% of the salt used in Turkey is produced from the Lake Tuz.
 The site provides habitat for many important halophytic plant and bacteria species as well as many wintering birds.
-Lake Tuz has habitats ranging from terrestrial, aquatic and semi-natural habitats-farmlands and grasslands.
+Lake Tuz has habitats ranging from terrestrial, aquatic and seminatural habitats-farmlands and grasslands.
 These diverse habitats harbor high biodiversity with many endemic flora and fauna species.
 Especially, high halophytic plant biodiversity is important for development of salinity resistant crops in the future.